Are we ready for bioregional governance?

 We know bioregional governance can seem like a real stretch, but as Corrina and other Native and First Nations people have reminded us, for original peoples bioregional governance is not a stretch.

 While extraction defines what we’ve come to call racial capitalism, there is another side to the extractive economy that defines most relationships today: imposition.
-A colonial worldview depends on the imposition of binaries and hierarchies (i.e.: human over nature) and ultimately set in motion forced disconnection and ruptured humans from the collective, from the web of life.
+A colonial worldview depends on the imposition of binaries and hierarchies (i.e.: human over nature) and ultimately sets in motion a forced disconnection, rupturing humans from the collective, from the web of life.
 How did this happen?

-Genocide, forced migration, kidnapping and enslavement that are the hallmarks of colonization and ongoing colonialism, for the most part disconnected many of us from the ways we relate to land, life, and spirit.
-Ultimately, from the way we relate to ourselves.
+Genocide, forced migration, kidnapping, and enslavement that are the hallmarks of colonization and ongoing colonialism, for the most part, disconnected many of us from the ways we relate to land, life, and spirit.
+Ultimately, from the ways we relate to ourselves.